 Notebook: Homework, quizzes, tests, and other useful material should be kept in a notebook in which the notebook will be used as a reference and study guide.
 The notebook will be brought to class everyday!
 The following material will be placed in the notebook in the order listed:

-1. Cover sheet including Name, 2.
-Syllabus 3.
-Assignment sheet 4.
-Class, and Semester Notes 5.
-Work 6.
-Quizzes
+- Cover sheet including Name, 1.

+- Class, and Semester

+- 4. Notes